How to Build an Email List for Your Blog (Beginner’s Guide)

 - Include the link in your social media bios

-- Mention it inside your blog posts
+- Mention it naturally within your blog posts

 6. Keep Delivering Value